berk76/plottercontroller/README.md

 }
 ```

-See main.c for more examples.
+See main.c file for more examples.
-See graph.h, text.h and hpgl.h for complete set of available functions.
+See graph.h, text.h and hpgl.h for complete set of functions available.

 ## 4 Architecture